Kentwood-Programming-Club/2D-game-engine/README.md

 You can get VSCode from [here](https://code.visualstudio.com/sha/download?build=stable&os=win32-x64-user)

-You can install the Live Server extension from the extensions panel to view our game (or click this link)
+You can install the Live Server extension from the extensions panel to view our game (or open this link)

 vscode://extension/ritwickdey.LiveServer